threefoldfoundation/info_sdk/src/6_develop/chatflow/develop_chatflow.md

 It's very easy to define a new bot, you just need to make sure it's added in a package and that package is installed with threebot server.
 The chatflow should be under the `/chats` directory in the package created.

+### Main Features
+Each chatflow should include these :
+- `steps` list:
+    It includes the names of the functions of the chatflow steps in the chatflow that will be appearing.
+- `chatflow_step` decorator:
+    Every step function included in the steps list should have this decorator imported using `from jumpscale.sals.chatflows.chatflows import chatflow_step`.
+If a custom name is to be added for a step, it can be given as a parameter to the decorator function.
+- Title:
+    `title ` (optional) parameter will display a custom title for the chatflow.

+### Custom Features

+A chatflow can include some custom features which are optional.
+These features can be activated by providing the corresponding parameter to the `chatflow_step` decorator that is added for each chatflow step

+- disable_previous:
+    If set to **True**, the previous button is deactivated and going to any previous step is no longer possible
+- final_step:
+    Is set to **True** for the final step to reset the chatflow after reaching the last step when revisiting it in the same session

+### Available question types for user inputs:

+- string_ask
+- secret_ask
+- int_ask
+- text_ask
+- single_choice
+- multi_choice
+- multi_list_choice
+- drop_down_choice
+- autocomplete_drop_down
+- datetime_picker
+- time_delta_ask
+- download_file
+- upload_file
+- qrcode_show
+- captcha_ask
+- md_show
+- md_show_confirm
+- loading_show
+- multi_values_ask

+## Example

+### Example code
 Here is an example for a simple chatflow that will help you order a meal from one of your favorite restaurants

 ```python